 During her surgery, several mammary masses were discovered on our princess, and so we waited another two weeks.
 We anxiously awaited news to hear that clear margins were present and she was healthy and ready for a forever home.

 April 24....
 Oh Happy Day!
 Our sweet angel was officially adoptable!

 "Gracie.. her name will be Gracie."
 'Free and unmerited favor of God who bestows blessings.'
 Yes, that is our Gracie!
 Gracie came out of a horrendous living condition.
 She knew neglect, hunger, sickness and pain, yet her eyes screamed of such compassion.

 As soon as we welcomed Gracie into our home, we discovered the amazing gifts she had been given.
 Gracie accompanies me to the salon every day where you will find her sitting on laps and giving comfort as I shave a woman's head.
 She cuddles them and licks their tears.
 She brings comfort to hurting hearts.
 She has such a calming nature which brings peace into any situation.
 She is a celebrity at the Hospice Center and is a true blessing to everyone she meets.

 Gracie's gifts are a true treasure that has taught me unconditional love and true compassion.
 After an emotional day of working with those who are terminally ill, my Gracie is a healing balm to my soul.
 Gracie has confirmed that my call is to work with those that are terminally ill, and you will find her daily by my side serving others.

-Abby Waller is the retail and procurement manager at the Richmond SPCA.
-To read the biographies of our regular bloggers, please click here.
+Tabitha Frizzell Treloar is the director of communications for the Richmond SPCA.
+To read her biography or that of our other bloggers, please click here.
 Before posting a comment, please review our comment guidelines.
-Please note that our comment policy requires a first and last name to be used as your screen name
+Please note that our comment policy requires both your first and last name to be used as your screen name.